 - It’s important to only shop in reputable stores and ones you know that have consistently passed health inspection.
 With consumer reviews being so prevalent online, or by simply reviewing your local newspaper, this has never been easier.
-So stick to the Price Choppers of the world – not the local produce stand that also sells DVDs.

 - Upon entering a store, use the hand sanitizing wipes most provide to wipe your hands and cart handle.
 With the amount of traffic these stores see, hundreds of people have likely used that very same cart and who knows what may be crawling on them.